PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Getting Started

 Trade Winds Trail is the longest marked trail in the El Yunque National Forest system.
 It is rarely used and not maintained as well as the other trails.
 It isn’t even on the map they hand out at the visitors center!
 Ray and I usually like to hike these lesser-used trails (especially ones we haven’t done before) with someone else, just in case some problem arises.
-So when my brother and sister-in-law came to PR for a recent visit, I suggested that we hike this trail and they agreed to do it.
+So when my brother and sister-in-law came to PR for a visit, I suggested that we hike this trail and they agreed to do it.

 Trade Winds Trail Head